Often a person making a financial power of attorney appoints two or more persons to act jointly.

 - the legal owner’s title is extinguished after a period of appropriate adverse possession – the application to the Titles Office is in the nature of a formalisation of this legal position

-- the legal owner only has to retake possession within the 15 year period to break the chain of adverse possession
+- the legal owner only has to retake possession or acknowledge ownership within the fifteen year period to break the chain of adverse possession

 An interesting adverse possession case: